Nicola King

-Nicola King (also Blackstock and De Souza) is a fictional character from the British ITV soap opera, Emmerdale.
+Nicola King (also Blackstock and De Souza) is a fictional character from the British ITV soap opera Emmerdale.
 She has been played by Nicola Wheeler since she joined the soap in 2001.
-Wheeler quit her role in January 2006, with her on-screen departure airing in March.
-In July 2007, it was announced that Wheeler chose to return to the soap eighteen months later and Nicola made her return on 12 September 2007.
-Wheeler took maternity leave throughout 2015, and Nicola departed temporarily on 26 March 2015, to go to Dubai to work there for six months.
-She made a brief appearance on 7 May 2015, via webcam, and then made her full-time return on 11 November 2015, when she was kicked out of Dubai for an incident that happened to her there.
+Wheeler left the role in January 2006, with her on-screen departure airing in March.
+In July 2007, it was announced that Wheeler had chosen to return to the soap eighteen months later and Nicola made her return on 12 September 2007.
+Wheeler took maternity leave throughout 2015, which was woven into the soap as Nicola departing temporarily on 26 March 2015, to work in Dubai for six months.
+She made a brief appearance on the soap on 7 May 2015, via webcam, and then made her full-time return on 11 November 2015, when she returned from Dubai due to an incident that happened there.

 Casting

 Nicola Blackstock was first introduced by series producer Kieran Roberts, who cast Nicola Wheeler in 2001.
 She arrived after getting in touch with her father Rodney (Patrick Mower).
 He had come to Emmerdale to get to know his older daughter, Bernice Blackstock (Samantha Giles).
 In January 2006, it was announced that Wheeler had quit her role after five years on the show as she felt the time was right to try something new.
 Wheeler left in March 2006.
 In July 2007, it was announced that Wheeler had reprised the role, and Nicola returned on 12 September of that year, 18 months after initially leaving the soap.
 In 2015, Wheeler took maternity leave, and Nicola left screens on 26 March 2015.
 She made a brief reappearance on 7 May 2015, via webcam, and then made her full-time return on 11 November 2015, when she was kicked out of Dubai for an incident that happened to her there.